 Electrical Injuries Safety Talk

-Every year thousands of workers are hurt or even fatally injured in construction site accidents.
-Construction workers and electrical contractors can sustain serious electrical injuries including burn injuries, thermal burns, and electrocution.
+Every year, thousands of workers are hurt or even fatally injured in construction site accidents.
+Construction workers and electrical contractors are at risk for serious electrical injuries, including thermal burns and electrocution.

-In the majority of workplaces including general industry, construction, and farming electrical hazards are present.
-It is crucial that you are able to recognize and identify the electrical hazards around you at work.
-If you are able to identify work-related hazards it will put you and your fellow coworkers at a lesser risk for injuries.
+It is crucial that you are able to recognize and identify electrical hazards around you at work.
+If you have a thorough understanding of electrical risk, you can help keep yourself and your coworkers safer.

 Energized overhead power lines